nizamphoenix/EDD2020/README.md

 Please refer https://edd2020.grand-challenge.org/  for details.

-The approach towards addressing the problem involves utilizing unet+resnet to infer segmentations(affected region), and thus bounding-boxes(co-ordinates).
+The approach towards addressing the problem involves utilizing unet+resnet to classify segmentations(affected regions), and thus bounding-boxes(co-ordinates).
 The data preparation stage involves resizing the images to 224 x 224 size using OpenCV library, to leverage a myriad of computer vision algorithms for machine learning.